-United States military personnel serving in a combat zone on April 15, 2019, will be given 180 days after leaving the combat zone to file their federal and State tax returns and will be exempt from penalties and interest.
+United States military personnel serving in a combat zone on April 15, 2020, will be given 180 days after leaving the combat zone to file their federal and State tax returns and will be exempt from penalties and interest.
 When e-filing, service men and women serving in combat zones should enter the words "Combat Zone" in the preparer notes.
 Military income earned from service in a combat zone must be included in total household resources.
-While military income earned from service in a combat zone is not included in AGI, it must be included in total household resources for the property tax and home heating credits.
+While military income earned from service in a combat zone for the property tax and home heating credits.
 This includes income in boxes 1 and 12 of the W-2.
 Visit www.michigan.gov/taxes for more information.